dart-lang/site-www/src/_guides/language/effective-dart/documentation.md

 }
 {% endprettify %}

-### PREFER starting variable, getter, or setter comments with noun phrases.
+### PREFER starting non-boolean variables or properties with noun phrases.

 The doc comment should stress what the property *is*.
 This is true even for getters which may do calculation or other work.
 What the caller cares about is the *result* of that work, not the work itself.

 {:.good}
-<?code-excerpt "docs_good.dart (noun-phrases-for-var-etc)"?>
+<?code-excerpt "docs_good.dart (noun-phrases-for-non-boolean-var-etc)"?>
 {% prettify dart tag=pre+code %}
 /// The current day of the week, where `0` is Sunday. int weekday;